AnnabelNkir/La_Galerie/README.md

 + A user can view different photos that interest me.
 + A user can click on a single photo to expand it and also view the details of the photo.
 The photo  details must appear on a modal within the same route as the main page.
 + A user can search for different categories of photos. (ie. Travel, Food, Nature)
-+ A user can copy a link to the photo to share with my friends.
++ A user can copy a link to the photo to share with my friends and family.
 + A user can view photos based on the location they were taken.

 ```